Air Malawi Logo

 What is the airline code for Air Malawi?

-Air Malawi is identified by two different codes: the IATA code and the ICAO code.
-The IATA code, QM, is a two-letter code used mostly for ticketing and scheduling.
-The ICAO code, AIM, consists of three letters and is used in air traffic control and various airline operations like flight planning.
+Two codes identify Air Malawi: the IATA and ICAO codes.
+The IATA code QM is a two-letter code used primarily for ticketing and scheduling.
+The ICAO code AIM consists of three letters and is used in air traffic control and various airline operations, such as flight planning.
 The airline uses the callsign MALAWI for radio communications during flights.
 These codes are essential for recognizing Air Malawi in global aviation systems.

 What happened to Air Malawi?

-Air Malawi was Malawi’s national airline, and it stopped operating in February 2013 after nearly 50 years.
-The airline started having problems when it tried to deal with South African Airways in 2003 and Comair in 2007, but both failed.
+Air Malawi was Malawi’s national airline and ceased operations in February 2013 after nearly 50 years.
+The airline began having problems when it tried to deal with South African Airways in 2003 and with Comair in 2007, but both attempts failed.
 The reasons for these failures were not made public, although such issues come from financial disagreements or regulatory problems.

 After these unsuccessful deals, Air Malawi faced serious financial issues.
 It was hard for the airline to make money, a typical problem for smaller, national airlines competing with larger international ones.
 By 2012, it was clear that the airline couldn’t keep running without new investment.
 Unfortunately, they couldn’t find any new investors or buyers.
 The airline’s financial and operational problems worsened without new funds or partners.
 With no one interested in buying or investing in the airline, the decision was made to close down Air Malawi.
 This happened in February 2013.